Asd-g/AviSynth-vsDeGrainMedian/README.md

 - input\
     A clip to process.\
-    It must be in YUV 8..16-bit planar format.
+    It must be in 8..16-bit planar format.

 - limitY, limitU, limitV\
     Limits how much a pixel is changed.
 Each new pixel will be in the range \[old pixel - limit, old pixel + limit].\